Marijuana Grows Indoors with LEDs 101

 Have your seeds?
 Get started with germinating your cannabis seeds

 Things are getting really exciting now!
 We’re about to start your first germination of seeds!
 Germination is the process of causing seeds to sprout.
 The first white tendril that emerges from the seed is known as a taproot which just means it’s the first root your plant produces.
 As this taproot grows you will notice that the shell will continue spitting apart as it grows.
 The first leaves that grow are called cotyledons and are round.

 The cotyledons were already created as part of the plant embryo in the seed itself, so the cannabis seedling doesn’t have to grow them.
 In fact, the emerging first leaves are what break apart the shell after it’s cracked open by the taproot, as pictured here.

 After your first two round leaves have developed the next set of leaves to appear will be your plants first true leaves and will have jagged edges.
 Once your plant has four leaves it is now called a seedling.

 To achieve the highest seed germination rates, you must supply:

 - Moisture – Everything must be kept moist but not wet.
 Seeds can be soaked in water for up to 24 hours to soften their shells but once sprouting of the taproot is seen just keep it most, never let it dry out during the sprouting phase.

 - Warmth – Germination is more effective when the air is warm.
-Seeds can absolutely spout in cooler air but it could slow the process down.
+Seeds can absolutely sprout in cool air but it could slow the process down.
 Don’t let your sprouting area get hot!

 - Gentle– Don’t touch the seeds during the germination process.
 The taproot is extremely fragile and can easily break off rendering the seed dead.
 Use extreme care if you must move the sprouted seed and keep it clean (wash your hands or instruments).